astronomer/docs/learn/airflow-pgvector.md

 - Use Airflow's [data-driven scheduling](airflow-datasets.md) to run operations involving vectors stored in PostgreSQL based on upstream events in your data ecosystem, such as when a new model is trained or a new dataset is available.
 - Run dynamic queries based on upstream events in your data ecosystem or user input via [Airflow params](airflow-params.md) on vectors stored in PostgreSQL to retrieve similar objects.
 - Add Airflow features like [retries](rerunning-dags.md#automatically-retry-tasks) and [alerts](error-notifications-in-airflow.md) to your pgvector operations.
-- Check your vector database for existence of a unique key before running potentially costly embedding operations on your data.
+- Check your vector database for the existence of a unique key before running potentially costly embedding operations on your data.

 ## Time to complete